BTEC Extended Certificate Level 3

 Availability & Details

 You should normally have achieved at least five GCSEs at grade 9-4.
-It is essential that you have gained at least grade 4 or above in both Maths and Science GCSE.
+It is essential that you have gained at least grade 4 or above in both Mathematics and Science GCSE.
 Alternatively, if you have studied at Level 2, you should have achieved a merit or above.
-Vocational courses are an ideal qualification for students who prefer coursework.
+Vocational courses are an ideal qualification for you if you prefer coursework.
 This works well with A Levels as an additional subject.

 On this Level 3 Extended Certificate, you will study: